jpmorganchase/modular/docs/commands/build.md

   Packages without a `modular` configuration are built only if they have a `build` [script](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#scripts) in their `package.json`.
-For example, if you have a package call "app" of type `app` that imports a simple non-modular package called "non-modular-buildable" that is able to build itself using `tsc`:
+For example, if you have a Modular package named "app" of type `app` that imports a simple non-Modular package called "non-modular-buildable" that is able to build itself using `tsc`:

 ### packages/non-modular-buildable/package.json